Yoga Instructor Career - 2023 Salary, Prospects & More

 As a full-time yoga instructor, you’ll have the security of consistent work premises, stable income, and benefits.
 Even a part-time position has its advantages.

-The drawback is employment in this fashion sits lowest when it comes to income potential.
+The drawback is that employment in this fashion sits lowest regarding income potential.

-In this way, you would be able to set your rates in addition to renting space or partnering up with a regular gym or yoga studio for private or group classes.
+In this way, you could set your rates in addition to renting space or partnering up with a regular gym or yoga studio for private or group classes.

-This relationship might include paying a commission or rental free to the studio, so make sure you set rates that offset your expenses adequately.
+This relationship might include paying the studio a commission or rental free, so make sure you set rates that adequately offset your expenses.

 Lastly, you could open your yoga studio and have your own space where you call all the shots.

-This is a heavy investment and requires a lot of input, time, and sacrifice.
-If you choose to go this route, it’s best to do so after you’ve had a bit of skin in the game and built a substantial reputation in the yoga community and with clients.
+This is a heavy investment requiring much input, time, and sacrifice.
+If you choose this route, it’s best to do so after you’ve had a bit of skin in the game and built a substantial reputation in the yoga community and with clients.

 Exclusive PTP CPT Offers